Kathleen Kennedy Townsend

 In 2010, Townsend became the chair of the non-profit American Bridge, an organization whose focus is to raise funds for Democratic candidates and causes.
-Since 2021, she has served in the United States Department of Labor as an advisor on retirement.
+In 2021, she was appointed in the United States Department of Labor as an advisor on retirement.
 She is the oldest living member of the prominent political Kennedy family, and is the oldest grandchild of Joseph P. Kennedy Sr. and Rose Fitzgerald Kennedy.

 Early life and education

 Kathleen Hartington Kennedy was born on July 4, 1951, in Greenwich, Connecticut, the eldest of Robert F. Kennedy and Ethel Skakel's 11 children.
-She is named after her paternal aunt Kathleen Cavendish, Marchioness of Hartington.
+She was named after her paternal aunt Kathleen Cavendish, Marchioness of Hartington, who died in a plane crash three years before Kennedy was born.
 Kennedy is the eldest grandchild of Joseph P. Kennedy Sr. and Rose Kennedy.
 She spent her childhood between the family's homes in McLean, Virginia and Hyannis Port, Massachusetts.
 While growing up, it was not assumed that the girls in the politically oriented Kennedy family would run for office.
 However, after her uncle, President John F. Kennedy, was assassinated, her father wrote Kathleen saying, "As the oldest of the next generation you have a particular responsibility. ...
 Be kind to others and work for your country."
 Her family gave her the nicknames "Clean Kathleen", "the Nun", and "the Un-Kennedy".

 Over the summer of 1964, Kennedy won four blue ribbons for her "excellence in horsemanship".
 On August 29, 1965, the 14-year-old Kennedy was somersaulted by her horse while competing at Sea Flash Farms in West Barnstable, Massachusetts.
 She was left unconscious and bleeding internally and was rushed to Cape Cod Hospital, located fifteen miles away.
 Kennedy’s family was en route to Hyannis Port at the time of the incident and was not located for another three hours.

 Kennedy was 16 when her father was assassinated.
 The night he was shot at the Ambassador Hotel, Kennedy and her two oldest brothers, Joseph II and Robert Jr., were being flown to Los Angeles aboard one of the planes in the Secret Service's presidential fleet named "the Jet Star".

 Kennedy was educated at Our Lady of Victory Elementary School in Washington, D.C., and later graduated from The Putney School in Vermont.
 She attended Radcliffe College, receiving her bachelor's degree in history and literature in 1974.
 Kennedy then studied at the University of New Mexico School of Law, receiving her Juris Doctor degree in 1978.